LivingSocial to launch its first credit card

-SAN FRANCISCO (Reuters) - LivingSocial, the second-largest daily deal company behind Groupon Inc (GRPN.O), plans to launch its first credit card in coming months to help merchants attract repeat customers, Chief Financial Officer John Bax said on Thursday.
+SAN FRANCISCO, March 1 (Reuters) - LivingSocial, the second-largest daily deal company behind Groupon Inc, plans to launch its first credit card in coming months to help merchants attract repeat customers, Chief Financial Officer John Bax said on Thursday.

-The card, with no annual fee, will be offered with Chase, part of JPMorgan Chase & Co (JPM.N), and Visa Inc (V.N) to all LivingSocial’s U.S. subscribers, he told Reuters in an interview.
+The card, with no annual fee, will be offered with Chase, part of JPMorgan Chase & Co, and Visa Inc to all LivingSocial’s U.S. subscribers, he told Reuters in an interview.

 Card holders who make 10 purchases a month with the card will earn 10 credits known as Deal Bucks.
 These can be used to pay for LivingSocial daily deals and other offers the company runs, such as discounted travel packages, Bax explained.